oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     ![Add table of image files](./images/oac-workbook-table.png)

-1. Switch to the visualizations list by clicking the **Vizualizations** icon.
+1. Switch to the visualizations list by clicking the **Visualizations** icon.

     ![Switch to visualizations](./images/oac-workbook-viz-icon.png)